HajimeTaira/InLoc_demo/README.md

     * yael (<http://yael.gforge.inria.fr/#>)

     Netvlad, relja_matlab, vlfeat, matconvnet, Inpaint nans are the submodules of this repository and automatically downloaded by `` git clone --recurse-submodules ``.
-    For matconvnet, Inpaint nans, yael, please follow installation procedure described in their pages.
+    For yael, please follow installation procedure described in its page.
     Then modify `` startup.m `` to add path to all dependencies.

 * Compile mex function in functions/ht_pnp_function